Jvinniec/trademarks_and_industry/README.md

   </center>
 </figure>

+It is clear that 'trademark filings' and 'private sector jobs' both correlate strongly with the market.
 This suggests that the rate of trademark filings could be an indicator of optimism/pessimism about the markets and thus predictive of market changes.
+However, monitoring trademarks has two distinct advantages:
+* Trademark data is released on a daily basis, while job numbers are only available every month.
+* Trademark numbers are far more robust, while Job numbers are often revised in subsequent months.

 What's more, trademarks are typically assigned one or more [classifications](https://www.uspto.gov/trademark/trademark-updates-and-announcements/nice-agreement-tenth-edition-general-remarks-class) based on the intended uses.
 This allows a more fine grained approach to making industry-specific predictions.
 For instance, the following plot shows that the construction industry appears to have peaked more strongly before and recovered slightly slower than other industries after the recession in the late 2000's.
 This likely reflects the housing bubble and it's subsequent burst around this time.

 <figure>
   <img src="images/trademarks_filed_by_industry.png"/>